The Open-Source AI Browser Agent

 Which AI models does WebBrain support?

-WebBrain supports four provider types: llama.cpp (any local GGUF model), OpenAI (GPT-4o, GPT-4, etc.), Anthropic Claude (Claude Opus, Sonnet, Haiku via native API), and OpenRouter (access to 100+ models from various providers).
+WebBrain supports four provider types: llama.cpp (any local GGUF model), OpenAI (GPT-4o, GPT-4, etc.), Claude (Claude Opus, Sonnet, Haiku via native API), and OpenRouter (access to 100+ models from various providers).
 Any OpenAI-compatible API endpoint works, so you can also use services like Together AI, Groq, Mistral, or any local server with an OpenAI-compatible interface.

 Does WebBrain work on Firefox?